The Haringey Support Fund

 We normally only make payments for one type of support or item.

 In some circumstances we may make a payment for several types of support or items.
-The total amount for this type of payment won’t be more than £750 unless there are exceptional circumstances.
+The total amount for this type of payment won’t be more than £500.

 Payments are normally only made: